 Most often, pet allergy is triggered by exposure to the dead flakes of skin (dander) a pet sheds.
 Any animal with fur can be a source of pet allergy, but pet allergies are most commonly associated with cats, dogs, rodents and horses.
 Other pets that may cause allergies are:

 - Guinea pigs

 - Hamsters and gerbils

-These types of allergic reactions can usually be controlled by simple avoidance techniques, medication therapy and/or immune desensitization (allergy shots).
+These types of allergic reactions can usually be controlled by simple avoidance techniques, medication therapy and/or immune desensitization (allergy shots or drops).